 - Risk 99 Breakdown in relationships between SFMTA and contractors during construction results in increased claims and delays to the overall construction schedule rating has been increased, resulting in this being the top ranked risk.
 Along with risk 240 Unresolved Assignment of Schedule Delay Responsibility leading to higher costs for the program the effects of this risk are occurring now.
 SFMTA has started to conduct its detailed review of the causes of and responsibilities for delays in an effort to establish a negotiating position for a global resolution of the outstanding delay claims.
 Risk 99 and 240 remain the top threats to the program. - Risk 205 Prolonged time to execute CMods creates additional cost and causes conflict between REs and the contractor.
 TPC is now refusing to progress work that includes changes to the contract documents without an executed CMod, which may delay future work.
-SFMTA noted that its standard procedures for contract modifications lead to delays in execution of all changes. - Risk 240 Unresolved assignment of schedule delay responsibility may lead to increase cost for the program. - Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's quality manager noted that there has been an increase in NCNs, which are issued when the contractor fails to issue a CNCR. - Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings:
+SFMTA noted that its standard procedures for contract modifications lead to delays in execution of all changes. - The meeting proceeded with routine updates to previously identified risks.
+Risks associated with underground mining at CTS are nearing retirement, pending completion of the final lining of the platform and cross-cut caverns. - CSP's new quality manager noted that there has been an increase in NCNs, which are issued when the contractor fails to issue a CNCR. - The impact of water leaks at YBM remains a high-ranked risk.
+High moisture and humidity levels at YBM are delaying the placement of dielectric coatings in the main electrical room at YBM.
+Humidity levels higher than specified are also being detected at UMS.
+A report on the causes of the leaks by an expert panel is complete.
+The PMOC notes that implementation of mitigation measures to either stop or manage the incoming water and provide dry conditions in the electrical rooms is critical to maintaining progress of construction at YBM.

-• Systems test integration between components - rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.
+- Initial ratings were developed for a new risk that had been identified at previous risk mitigation meetings: - O Systems test integration between components rated high for probability and cost impact and medium for schedule impact, resulting in a rating of 8.